Veggie Pot Pie Cupcakes

 - Take the vegetable broth (bay leaf discarded) and add into the onions mix; along with the remainder of the ingredients (carrots, peas and beans).
 Bring to a boil and then simmer on low heat for 10 minutes.

 - Preheat the oven to 375 degrees.

 - Roll out the dough in individual pieces by using wax paper on each side.
-It might help to use a 3″ cookie cutter to cut out dough and *gently* place into a greased muffin tin.
-If the dough rips (it probably will), do not freak out.
+It might help to use a 3" cookie cutter to cut out dough and *gently* place into a greased muffin tin.
+If the dough rips (it probably will) so do not freak out.
 Using your fingers, gently push it back together.